Jonak-Adipta-Kalita/JAK-Mobile-App/README.md

 ```

 ### Installing The Required Modules
-To install the required modules, just open a terminal in the directory where this project is cloned.
+To install the required modules, just open a terminal in the directory where this
+project is cloned.
 Now type:
 ```bash
 npm i
 # or
 yarn
 ```
 and hit enter.

+### Getting Firebase Credentials
+Go to [Firebase Console](http://console.firebase.google.com/) and create a Project.
+Don't
+enable Google Analytics.
+Now click on the Web Icon and create an app.
+After you created
+an app click on the cog icon in the sidebar and click on Project Settings.
+Scroll to the
+Bottom where you will find your app now click on CDN.
+Copy the Config.

+#### Enabling Authentication
+In the Project in Firebase click on Authentication in the Sidebar.
+Enable the
+Authentication.
+Now click on `Email/Password` and Enable It.

+### Providing required Credentials
+Create a file name `.env.local` in the Base Directory.
+Copy everything in `.env.example`
+and paste it in `.env.local` but change the credentials.

 ### Starting the App:
 #### Android